qualcomm/resource-tuner/docs/README.md

 - To handle concurrent requests for the same resource, we maintain resource level linked lists of pending requests, which are ordered according to the request priority and resource policy.
 This ensures that the request with the higher priority will always be applied first.
 For two requests with the same priority, the application order will depend on resource policy.
 For example, in case of resource with "higher is better" policy, the request with a higher configuration value for the resource shall take effect first.
 - Once a request reaches the head of the resource level linked list, it is applied, i.e. the config value specified by this request for the resource takes effect on the corresponding sysfs node.
 - A timer is created and used to keep track of a request, i.e. check if it has expired.
 Once it is detected that the request has expired an untune request for the same handle as this request, is automatically generated and submitted, it will take care of resetting the effected resource nodes to their original values.
 - Client modules can provide their own custom resource actions for any resource.
-The default action provided by resource-tuner is writing to the resource sysfs node.
+The default action provided by URM is writing to the resource sysfs node.

 ---
 <div style="page-break-after: always;"></div>